atena package provides methods to quantify the expression of transposable elements within R and Bioconductor.

 GRangesList object.
 This also applies to the ERVmap and Telescope methods for

-atena when gene feature are present.
+atena when gene features are present.
 Let’s see an example of this processing:

 Let’s see the result of the gene annotation processing: